mckryton/text2process/README.md

 </tr>
 </table>

+Note: the location of Omnigraffles template directory depends on version of MacOS and Omnigraffle!

 # usage

 1. write your process as text (use comma as delimiter, use \, to escape commas in text)